 A fantastic book that describes how you can outsource almost everything you do and cut your working hours to the bare minimum.
 Unfortunately, this will only work if you are Tim Ferriss (the scion of an elite, wealthy family.
 Mr. Ferriss was educated at a boarding school and later received his bachelors degree from Princeton University).
 Still, there are some very good recommendations in the book.

 The 4-hour Workweek focuses on setting up a business that will generate income automatically.
-The recommendations on how to do online research about the demand for your product is invaluable.
+The recommendations on how to do online research about the demand for your product are invaluable.
 Mr. Ferriss also provides a long list of websites that are useful for setting up your business and website.

 One warning: don’t actually expect to cut your workweek to 4 hours or less (unless you’re rich).
 It is more likely that the number of hours you work will increase, at least until your business takes off.

-5 6 books opened my mind to the possibility of escaping the world of cubicles and Office Space co-workers.
+Reading these 6 books opened my mind to the possibility of escaping the world of cubicles and Office Space co-workers.
 If you read them all, a few common themes emerge:

 - The old ways are gone.
 The only one you can count on in the working world is yourself.

 - The best way to become wealthy is to start and run your own business.

 - You should work to minimize your living expenses.
 Most of the things you buy are not necessary, and will impede your efforts to become independent and wealthy.